sergey347/example-1/README.md

 ```
 Actions are using via VBO views field.

-First of all you run [1] action and see the result in
+First of all you run [1] action and see the result in "Smarty Streets response" column
-"Smarty Streets response" column in current "Dialer List" view.
+in current "Dialer List" view.

-Now, Regarding on result you got, you can perform [2] or [3] action.
+Now, regarding on result you got, you can perform [2] or [3] action.
 [2] action will move contacts from current List to newly created.
 [3] action will permanently remove contacts from current List.

-Smarty Streets response is stored in table "bf_smartystreets"
-according to each contact item.
+Smarty Streets response is stored in table "bf_smartystreets" according to each contact item.
 ```